 Brother – I have not sewn on a brother, but when I was researching machines a year ago, the Project Runway was listed as the best in Consumer Reports.

 Every sewist would love an adorable pin cushion.
-I love the creations from Made In Lowell.
+I love the creations from Smith Dry Goods.
 I bought myself the pincushion ring and adore it!

 You can find some great jewelry and accessories on Etsy!
 Simply search on sewing pendants.

 Thread might seem like a boring gift.
 But a thread set, such as this Guttermann set, is fun to receive.
 I love having lots of colors available to me.

 There are so many interesting buttons!
 Here are some beach shard buttons on Etsy!.